blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Working with Colours/Gamma Correction.md

 Gamma Correction or Gamma is defined as the average slope of the function that relates the logarithm of pixels to the logarithm of exposure.
-It is a nonlinear operation used to encode and decode [[Luminance]] or [[Tristimulus|tristimulus values]] in [[Video]] or still image systems.
+It is a nonlinear operation used to encode and decode [[Luminance]] or [[Tristimulus|tristimulus values]] in [[Video 1]] or still image systems.

 The relationship is called [[Tone Response Curve]].